tenzir/tenzir/web/blog/a-first-look-at-esql/index.md

 ## Engine

 ES|QL comes with its own executor, i.e., it's not transpiled into any of the existing engines.
-A running pipelines is a *tasks* and there exists an [API](https://esql-latest.docs-preview.app.elstc.co/guide/en/elasticsearch/reference/master/esql-task-management.html) for querying their state, which may return something like:
+A running pipelines is a *task* and there exists an [API](https://esql-latest.docs-preview.app.elstc.co/guide/en/elasticsearch/reference/master/esql-task-management.html) for querying their state, which may return something like: